ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 ## SPS frontend packages

-### SPS frontend Library
+### SPS frontend library

 The library includes all of the custom signalling logic that Scalable Pixel Streaming signalling servers require to work.
-The library can be either obtained through [GitHub](https://github.com/ScalablePixelStreaming/Frontend) or [NPM](https://www.npmjs.com/package/@tensorworks/libspsfrontend).
+The library can be obtained either through [GitHub](https://github.com/ScalablePixelStreaming/Frontend) or [NPM](https://www.npmjs.com/package/@tensorworks/libspsfrontend).
 The library must be initialised via HTML and Javascript.
 It is written in TypeScript, but configured to export as a UMD module and can be consumed by plain JavaScript and most JavaScript frameworks.

 ### SPS frontend TypeScript example

-Our [TypeScript example](https://github.com/ScalablePixelStreaming/Frontend/tree/main/examples/typescript) is a simple HTML, CSS, and TypeScript implementation that initializes the SPS frontend library by instantiating the library components and starting a connection to the signalling server.
+Our [TypeScript example](https://github.com/ScalablePixelStreaming/Frontend/tree/main/examples/typescript) is a simple HTML, CSS, and TypeScript implementation that initialises the SPS frontend library by instantiating the library components and starting a connection to the signalling server.

-## Installing and consumping SPS packages
+## Installing and consuming SPS packages

 Download the [SPS frontend source code from GitHub](https://github.com/ScalablePixelStreaming/Frontend).